kasiaaguti/sei-project-1/README.md

 Also some Tetriminos, particularly the long bar, create problems issues when turning next to the walls of the game board.

 Furthermore, once a line has been made, the blocks above have to all shift down a row to fill the space, which requires a good amount of recursion.

+## Wins

+Built a fully functional game.

+## Key learnings

+Practiced how to think like a developer based on what we learned in week 1-3 of the course.
+Even things that seem simple now: How do I create create and move elements?
+How do I make them drop automatically without pressing the key?

 ## Moving Forward